nuralogix/wmea-sample-app/README.md

 docker stop <container id>
 ```

+## SDK Region Handling Note

+Note: If the optional apiUrl is not set in the SDK, it will be automatically determined based on the token's region.
+This effectively ties the frontend region to the token's region, which should be suitable for most use cases.
+If the optional apiUrl is explicitly set in the SDK, the frontend will communicate with that URL, regardless of the token's region.
+In this case, it is the implementor’s responsibility to ensure compatibility and prevent potential issues.
+Results will always be stored in the token's region.
+Data processing will occur in the frontend's region, as determined by your implementation.

+If the backend only registers a license and returns a device token to perform an anonymous measurement, the token’s region will match the region specified in the backend's API_URL.

 ## Check Which Browsers Your Config Targets

 You can see the exact list of browser versions that match your config by running: